ousou/regex-matcher/README.md

 # regex-matcher

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library for regex matching

 ## Usage